 At the beginning of the 2021-22 school year, Saint Paul’s decided to crack down on students wearing Columbia PFG khaki Water Shorts.
 The shorts are made of an incredibly breathable lightweight nylon material, providing comfort that other pairs of shorts cannot; however, the shorts do not have a button or zipper fly and instead have a drawstring around the waist.
 Still, a large portion of the student body wore these shorts even though they were against the rules set for uniform shorts in the student handbook that every student diligently reads and signs at the beginning of each school year.

-As you could expect, students were dismayed when they read the new concrete rules banning Columbia PFG khaki water shorts.
+As you would expect, students were dismayed when they read the new concrete rules banning Columbia PFG khaki water shorts.
 Most students took the news in stride, bought new pairs of shorts, and carried on with their life.
 However, one student resisted this new rule change and wore the banned shorts to school.
-Sophomore William Williamson, decided he would throw the dress code out the window and was detained and arrested by the police on August 26, 2021, on one count of violating the student handbook.
+Sophomore William Williamson decided he would throw the dress code out the window and was detained and arrested by the police on August 26, 2021, on one count of violating the student handbook.

 Williamson’s behavior was a complete shock to his classmates and friends.
 Williamson was a part of the honors program at Saint Paul’s and took his academics very seriously.

 Williamson’s classmate, Patrick Fernsby, had this to say when asked about Williamson’s arrest, “I have known Bill for years,and I would never expect him to defy the rules that blatantly.”